michaelawyu/kubefleet-website/content/en/docs/faq/_index.md

 ---
 title: Frequently Asked Questions
-description: Frequently Asked Questions about Fleet
+description: Frequently Asked Questions about KubeFleet
 weight: 6
 ---

-## What are fleet-owned resources on the hub and member clusters?
-Can these fleet-owned resources be modified by the user?
+## What are the KubeFleet-owned resources on the hub and member clusters?
+Can these KubeFleet-owned resources be modified by the user?

-Majority of the `internal` resources and fleet reserved namespaces described below are safeguarded by a series of validating webhooks, serving as a preventive measure to restrict users from making modifications to them.

-The fleet reserved namespace are `fleet-system` and `fleet-member-{clusterName}` where clusterName is the name of each member cluster that has joined the fleet.
+KubeFleet reserves all namespaces with the prefix `fleet-`, such as `fleet-system` and `fleet-member-YOUR-CLUSTER-NAME` where `YOUR-CLUSTER-NAME` are names of member clusters that have joined the fleet.
+Additionally, KubeFleet will skip resources under namespaces with the prefix `kube-`.

-* Fleet hub cluster internal resources:
+KubeFleet-owned **internal** resources on the hub cluster side include:

 | Resource                           |
 |------------------------------------|
 | `InternalMemberCluster`            |